victorbenichoux/vizno/docs/renderers.md

 )
 ```

-Checkout the `examples/renderers/code.py` for an example.
+Checkout the `examples/renderers/code.py` for an example, and the [resulting report](./examples/code.html).

 ### LaTeX

 It is possible to render full LaTeX documents by passing a `LatexContent(text=...)` object to a widget.
 It will be rendered with [latex.js](https://latex.js.org/).

-Checkout the `examples/renderers/latex.py` for an example.
+Checkout the `examples/renderers/latex.py` for an example, and the [resulting report](./examples/latex.html).

 ### MathJax

 It is possible to render full MathJax documents by passing a `MathJaxContent(text=...)` object to a widget.
 It will be rendered with [mathjax](https://www.mathjax.org/).

-Checkout the `examples/renderers/mathjax.py` for an example.
+Checkout the `examples/renderers/mathjax.py` for an example, and the [resulting report](./examples/mathjax.html).

 ## Custom rendering